 \section{Introduction}

-Generative music is a subfield of computational musicology in which the focus lies on the automatic creation of musical material~\cite{LJ96}.
-This creation is based on algorithms accepting inputs to influence the result obtained, and having a randomized behavior in the sense that two executions of the algorithm with the same inputs produce different results.
-Several very different approach exist.
-For instance, some of them use Markov chains, others genetic algorithms~\cite{Mat10}, still others neural networks~\cite{BHP20}, or even formal grammars~\cite{Hol81,McC96,HMU06,HQ18}.
+Generative music is a subfield of computational musicology in which the focus lies on the automatic creation of musical material~\cite{DJ00,Col08,FV13}.
+This creation is based on algorithms accepting inputs to influence the result obtained.
+Such algorithms could have a randomized behavior in the sense that two executions of the algorithm with the same inputs produce different results.
+One of the challenges to overcome in designing such an algorithm consists in building a procedure offering a balance between freedom of what is created and adequacy with the specified inputs.
+As a matter of fact, the expression {\em generative music} is usually understood as a class of methods producing music by rules, with a possibly deterministic behavior~\cite{LA85}.

+Several very different approach exist, each with their own advantages and areas of applications.
+For instance, some algorithms use Markov chains~\cite{Ame89,SH21}, others genetic algorithms~\cite{GJC03,Mat10}, still others neural networks~\cite{BHP20}, or even ---and directly related to the present work--- formal grammars~\cite{Roa79,Hol81,Ste84,Bel89,LJ96,McC96, GSGCS11,QH13,Eib18, HQ18} (see~\cite{HMU06} for a general presentation of formal grammars).
 In the case of the Markov chain approach, the input is a corpus of musical pieces.
-The algorithm builds a Markov chain for the probabilities of a note to be played according to some previous ones, and then, uses it to build randomly a new musical piece which inherits in some sense from the inputted ones.
+The algorithm essentially builds a Markov chain for the probabilities of a note to be played according to some previous ones, and then, uses it to build randomly a new musical piece which inherits in some sense from the inputted ones.